 Whitaker-Bement Girls in Mathematics Competition

-In January 2020, the Middle School hosted its first annual Whitaker-Bement Girls in Mathematics Competition.
-90 elementary and middle school girls gathered for a day of fun, centered around mathematics, empowerment, and growing a strong female-centric mathematics community.
+The Middle School hosts an annual Whitaker-Bement Girls in Mathematics Competition.
+Roughly 100 elementary and middle school girls gather for a day of fun, centered around mathematics, empowerment, and growing a strong female-centric mathematics community.
 Watch a quick recap video at left, and read more here.